Ch'nook is a unique initiative founded by the Sauder School of Business at the University of British Columbia in Vancouver.

 How we do it

-Working with community, business, and academic partners, Ch'nook promotes business as a viable career choice for Aboriginal students and supports them in achieving their education in management and business.
+Working with community, business, and academic partners, Ch'nook promotes business as a viable career choice for Indigenous students and supports them in achieving their education in management and business.

 Meet our team